-Some of the personal information gathered by NITE is used to generate anonymous statistical data pertaining to examinees or users.
+Some of the personal information gathered by NITE is used for analysis, research, and control or development purposes, and for the generation of anonymous statistical data pertaining to examinees or users.
 NITE makes use of such data to understand the needs of those who use its services.
 Statistical data is anonymous and does not include identifying information about any user.

 Disclosure of Information to Third Parties